By Rashmi Cherian

 1. Jamun seeds are effective in treating skin related issues like acne, blemishes etc. Lot of home remedies can be created with its seed powder to treat skin problems.

-2. Jamun seeds powder with yogurt helps in renal stone problems.
+2. The powder taken with yogurt, helps in renal stone problems.

-3. Decoction of jamun seeds helps in fighting fatigue & strain.
+3. A decoction of jamun seeds helps in fighting fatigue & strain.

 4. It also helps in piles, fatigue, IBS, polyuria etc.

 1. The bark of jamun fruit helps in treating urinary disorders as it has anthelmintic properties.
 People with urinary infections are suggested to drink a glass of jamun juice with ½ tsp jamun bark powder daily.